 SCIENTIFIC PARTNERS ADVANCING RESEARCH KICKOFF (SPARK)

-SPARK consultations on designing and conducting CRU clinical studies
+SPARK mentoring and consultations on designing and conducting clinical and translational studies

 Contact person: Ruby Benjamin-Garner, PhD (Ruby.A.Benjamin-Garner@uth.tmc.edu) 713-500-7918

 The mission of SPARK is to mentor junior investigators and assist experienced investigators by providing multidisciplinary assistance on the design, implementation and conduct of clinical and translational research studies.

 - Guidance on the formulation of reseaarch projects and programs

 - Support with preparing budgets for Memorial Hermann Hospital and the CCTS

 SPARK team members have expertise in: